voxpupuli/agtm/types-and-providers.md

 ###Demonstration

-Type declarations ARE ZZZ and ARE USED FOR/TO.
-Best practices recommend/state you should/must do X AND Y AND Z when declaring types.
+Type declarations declare the name of the resource we're creating.
+Best practices recommend that you try to keep the name short and sweet.

 In our ssh module, we begin with a simple type declaration at the top.
-To write your own types, you just need to change ':ssh_tunnel' to ':type_name' and then update @doc.
+To write your own types, you just need to change ':ssh_tunnel' to ':type_name' and then update @doc to contain an appropriate documentation string.

 ```
 Puppet::Type.newtype(:ssh_tunnel) do
   @doc = 'Manage SSH tunnels'
 ```
-X

 Type validations ACCOMPLISH X and SHOULD/MUST BE USED IN Z WAY/FOR Y PURPOSE.
 Validation has two sorts (I will fix that word later): regular  and global.